Specialized Coverage for Mobile Business Assets

 Can I get replacement cost coverage?

 Yes, many inland marine policies offer replacement cost valuation rather than actual cash value (which deducts for depreciation).
-Replacement cost coverage ensures you can replace damaged or stolen equipment with new items of similar kind and quality.
+Replacement cost coverage is designed to let you replace damaged or stolen equipment with new items of similar kind and quality.

 Related Coverage Options